The Story of the Shrine at the Central Association of the Miraculous Medal

 The devotions at the Shrine became so popular and so fruitful that the Director of the Association made another momentous and courageous decision.
 While retaining the Solemn Novena in preparation for the feast of the Miraculous Medal, he decided to inaugurate a weekly Novena service.
 After consulting local parishes about their evening activities, he chose Monday as the day for the Perpetual Novena in honor of Our Lady of the Miraculous Medal.

 On Monday, December 8, 1930, in order to honor the 100th Anniversary of the Apparitions of our Blessed Mother to Saint Catherine Labouré, Father Skelly himself initiated the first Monday Novena Service.
 He used a “little Novena booklet” containing the prayers his confreres prepared especially for this Novena.
-In time, the number of Monday services grew to twelve.
+During wartime, the number of Monday services grew to twelve.

-The Perpetual Novena is still alive and well today at Mary’s “Central Shrine.”
-Each Monday, eight Novena Services are held along with the celebrating of Masses, benediction and confession.
+To this day, the Perpetual Novena has continued uninterrupted each Monday at Mary’s “Central Shrine.”
+Each Monday, six Novena Services are held, along with the celebration of Mass or Benediction, and Confession.
 The Shrine Chapel underwent major interior renovation in 1979.
 More recently, we had to replace the tile roof and refurbish the Steeple Carillon.
 In 2008, the complete interior of the Shrine was painted.
 In 2016, the Sanctuary floor was restored to its original beauty.

 In the Millennium Year, 2000, the Archdiocese designated the Shrine Chapel as one of six official pilgrimage sites.
 In 2002, the Archdiocese of Philadelphia reported that the Miraculous Medal Novena is the most popular novena devotion in its parishes.
 The Central Association of the Miraculous Medal gives thanks to God and to His Blessed Mother for hearing the cries of the poor and needy during these many years.